savannah-Silica/django-backend/contributions.md

 - For example ``git checkout -b symon-kipkemei``

 **4. Make necessary changes and commit those changes**
-- You can now ammend/contribute/make changes in reference to the issue you were assigned and then save the file
+- You can now create/modify files in the code repository in reference to the issue you were assigned.
+- Save the file.
 - On executing the command ``git status``, you'll see there are changes.
-- Add those changes to the branch you just created using the ``git add`` command: ``git add <the file you created or ammended>``
+- Add those changes to the branch you just created using the ``git add`` command:
+- ``git add <the file you created or ammended>``
-- Now commit those changes using the ``git commit`` command:``git commit -m "a description of the changes made``
+- Now commit those changes using the ``git commit`` command:
+- ``git commit -m "a description of the contribution made``

 **5. Push changes to GitHub**